-HIS 362 History of the Early (3) Republic

-Follows the new nation from the 1790s through the 1850s including the development of political parties, War of 1812, nationalism, sectionalism, Jacksonian democracy, Manifest Destiny, Mexican War, reform movements and the political divisions leading to war.
-HISTORY
+HIS 362 Antebellum America (3) Explores the period of American history from the Era of Good Feelings through the Mexican American War.
+Issues covered include nationalism, sectionalism, Jacksonian democracy, Manifest Destiny, slavery, Native Americans, reform movements and party politics.

-HIS 364 Civil War and Reconstruction (3)

-The Civil War is the keystone in American history.
+HIS 364 Civil War and Reconstruction (3) The Civil War is the keystone in American history.
 This course will trace the causes of the war, its military history, and its social, political, and economic impact upon the nation during Reconstruction.